timker/docs/wiki/Advantages-of-message-based-web-services.md

+# Advantages of message based web services

-### This is in response to a recent question from [mailing group](https://groups.google.com/forum/?fromgroups#!topic/servicestack/qkV5fzdnzt8):
+#### This is in response to a recent question from [mailing group](https://groups.google.com/forum/?fromgroups#!topic/servicestack/qkV5fzdnzt8):

     It seems like ServiceStack is designed for use primarily in a greenfield SOA implementation where the technology environment is quite homogeneous,